BRAVE NEW WORLD ?

 In BNW, happiness derives from consuming mass-produced goods, sports such as Obstacle Golf and Centrifugal Bumble-puppy, promiscuous sex, "the feelies", and most famously of all, a supposedly perfect pleasure-drug, soma.

 As perfect pleasure-drugs go, soma underwhelms.
 It's not really a utopian wonderdrug at all.
-It does make you high.
+Soma does make you high.
 Yet it's more akin to a hangoverless tranquilliser or an opiate - or a psychic anaesthetising SSRI like Prozac - than a truly life-transforming elixir.
 Third-millennium neuropharmacology, by contrast, will deliver a vastly richer product-range of designer-drugs to order.

 For a start, soma is a very one-dimensional euphoriant.
 It gives rise to only a shallow, unempathetic and intellectually uninteresting well-being.
 Apparently, taking soma doesn't give Bernard Marx, the disaffected sleep-learning specialist, more than a cheap thrill.
 Nor does it make him happy with his station in life.
 John the Savage commits suicide soon after taking soma [guilt and despair born of serotonin depletion!?].
 The drug is said to be better than (promiscuous) sex - the only sex brave new worlders practise.
 But a regimen of soma doesn't deliver anything sublime or life-enriching.
 It doesn't catalyse any mystical epiphanies, intellectual breakthroughs or life-defining insights.
 It doesn't in any way promote personal growth.
 Instead, soma provides a mindless, inauthentic "imbecile happiness" - a vacuous escapism which makes people comfortable with their lack of freedom.
 The drug heightens suggestibility, leaving its users vulnerable to government propaganda.
 Soma is a narcotic that raises "a quite impenetrable wall between the actual universe and their minds."

 If Huxley had wished to tantalise, rather than repel, emotional primitives like us with the biological nirvana soon in prospect, then he could have envisaged utopian wonderdrugs which reinforced or enriched our most cherished ideals.
 In our imaginations, perhaps we might have been allowed - via chemically-enriched brave new worlders - to turn ourselves into idealised versions of the sort of people we'd most like to be.
 In this scenario, behavioural conditioning, too, could have been used by the utopians to sustain, rather than undermine, a more sympathetic ethos of civilised society and a life well led.
-Likewise, biotechnology could have been exploited in BNW to encode life-long fulfilment and super-intellects for everyone - instead of manufacturing a rigid hierarchy of genetically-preordained castes.
+Likewise, biotechnology could have been exploited in BNW to encode life-long fulfilment, information-sensitive gradients of bliss, and super-intellects for everyone - instead of manufacturing a rigid hierarchy of genetically-preordained castes.

 Huxley, however, has an altogether different agenda in mind.
 He is seeking to warn us against scientific utopianism.
 He succeeds all too well.
 Although we tend to see other people, not least the notional brave new worlders, as the hapless victims of propaganda and disinformation, we may find it is we ourselves who have been the manipulated dupes.